One thing was certain after the Costa del Folk Festival in Portugal last year….. We had to ask Edward II back this year.

-Edward II, the English roots band who made their name in the 1980’s with their unique blend of Caribbean reggae rhythms and traditional songs from the British Isles, are back in business and heading for the Costa del Folk!
+The English roots band who made their name in the UK in the 1980’s with their unique blend of Caribbean reggae rhythms and traditional folk songs could fairly be described as a bit of a culture shock.

 Originally known as Edward the Second and the Red Hot Polkas, the original 8-piece band split up in 1999, only to reform a year later with a return to their unique mix of English folk, world music and reggae.